ryansheehy0/Cheat_Sheets/C++/cpp.md

 	- Any class with one or more pure virtual functions is abstract.
 	- pure virtual function - Virtual function that provides no definition and thus requires all derived classes to override it.
 		- Ex: `virtual void print() const = 0;`
+		- Abstract classes don't need to override pure virtual functions.
+As long as the pure virtual method is eventually overridden by a concrete (non-abstract) class, it will work.
 - concrete class - Not an abstract class.
 - derived class/subclass - A class which inherits another class so that you don't have to duplicate code.
 	- `class Derived : public Base{};`